Gholamreza Takhti: Career

-Takhti won his first Iranian championship in 1950, the following year on his first trip abroad, he won a silver medal at the world freestyle championships in Helsinki - the first international medal ever gained by an Iranian wrestler.
+Takhti won his first Iranian championship in 1950.
+The following year on his first trip abroad, he won a silver medal at the world freestyle championships in Helsinki - the first international medal ever gained by an Iranian wrestler.
 One year later, he won another silver medal, again in Helsinki, this time in the 1952 Summer Olympic Games.

 The subsequent highlights of his career were the gold medals in the 1956 Summer Olympic Games, the 1959 World Championships (Tehran), and the 1961 World Championships (Yokohama).
-Takhti won a silver, at the 1960 Summer Olympic Games.
-His Olympic career finished with one gold medal and two silver medals.
-He participated and finished fourth in the 1964 Summer Olympic Games.
+Takhti won a silver, at the 1960 Summer Olympic Games, taking his final Olympic haul to one gold and two silver medals.
+He finished fourth in the 1964 Summer Olympic Games.

 Takhti started as a middleweight in the 79 kg and 87 kg categories, as he got older, he decided to move up in weight and competed at, 97 kg, for the 1964 Summer Olympic Games.
 He was unable to win a medal and finished in 4th place.